Harland Gunn

-Harland Gunn (born August 30, 1989) is a former American football offensive guard in the National Football League for the New Orleans Saints and Atlanta Falcons.
+Harland Gunn (born August 30, 1989) is an American former professional football player who was an offensive guard in the National Football League (NFL) for the New Orleans Saints and Atlanta Falcons.
 He was signed by the Dallas Cowboys as an undrafted free agent in 2012.
-He played college football at the University of Miami.
+He played college football for the Miami Hurricanes.

 Early years

 Gunn attended Omaha Central High School.
 As a senior, he received All-state honors at offensive tackle.

 He accepted a football scholarship from the University of Miami.
 He started 30 out of 38 career games at both guard positions.
 As a redshirt freshman, he only played in the season opener against Charleston Southern University.

 As a sophomore, he started 5 out of 13 games at right guard.
 As a junior, he started all 13 games at right guard.

 As a senior, he started all 12 games at left guard, while not allowing a sack nor committing a single penalty.